YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

    ``$ mojito test mojit mojits/Github``

 #.
-If you remember you can also test a mojit module, which is basically the module
+You can also test a mojit module, which is basically the module
    name that you register with ``YUI.add``.
 Mojit controllers and models are YUI modules.

    ``$ mojito test mojit mojits/Github Github``